Get the Best WordPress Backup

 Step 1: Install Duplicator on the Local Site

 A much easier and safer solution is to install a WordPress migration plugin like Duplicator.
-This powerful tool can package your entire local website and migrate it to a live server in just a few steps:
+This powerful tool can back up your entire local website and migrate it to a live server in just a few steps!

 After you check out, copy your license key and download Duplicator Pro.
 Then, open the WordPress admin dashboard for your local WordPress site.
 Install and activate the Duplicator plugin.